 Anticipated Financial Aid will place a deferment on your account for the amount awarded.

 Any student whose tuition and fees are paid by a third party, (Foreign Embassy, U.S. Government, Trust Account, sponsor etc.) is considered a Sponsored student.
 Formal arrangements for sponsor payments should be made with the Student Financial Services office.
 Veteran’s Education benefits are obtained by contacting the Veteran’s Affairs Office.
+Student Financial Services will invoice a third-party sponsor on behalf of a student, however, if the sponsor does not pay by the terms stated on the invoice, the student will be held responsible for the balance due.
+The student will be subject to all collection proceedings which include registration, diplomas and transcripts holds.

 Books and Supplies